vitest-dev/vitest/docs/guide/index.md

 ## Command Line Interface

 In a project where Vitest is installed, you can use the `vitest` binary in your npm scripts, or run it directly with `npx vitest`.
-Here is the default npm scripts in a scaffolded Vite project:
+Here are the default npm scripts in a scaffolded Vite project:

 <!-- prettier-ignore -->
 ```json5